goAuD/ScamWard/incidents/incident_report_notion-stripe_verification_sms_2025_08_23.md

 - **2025-08-22 19:58 CET:** Ticket merged into #4974768 by Notion support.
 - **2025-08-23 10:20 CET:** Notion login interface updated – verification field removed, SMS messages ceased.
 - **2025-08-23 14:00 CET:** Stripe confirmed root cause – a **Stripe Link account** was automatically created during a purchase at Elevenlabs.io (2025-08-14).
 This triggered SMS verifications via Notion’s integration.
 - **2025-08-24:** Notion responded only with generic updates (“specialized team will investigate”), no official explanation yet.
+- **2025-08-26:** Notion Privacy team replied formally: confirmed they had no phone number on file, attributed SMS behavior to Stripe Link, deleted the number from the ticket, and closed the case without root cause acknowledgement.
+- **2025-08-22 → 2025-08-26:** Three smaller Notion updates observed after the incident, indicating silent remediation, though not officially acknowledged.

 ## Current Status

 - **Stripe:** Resolved.
 Root cause identified and explained transparently.
 Options provided to log out, opt-out of SMS, or delete Link account.
-- **Notion:** Pending.
-No clear explanation or acknowledgment of integration’s role.
-GDPR 30-day response period in effect.
+- **Notion:** Notion: Case formally closed.
+No phone number on file, responsibility attributed fully to Stripe.
+No official acknowledgement of integration’s role.
+Silent fix indicators observed.

 ## Severity Assessment